conjurinc/apidocs/src/resource.check.md

 |404|The request is allowed, but the privilege is not held by the role.|

 + Parameters
-    + account: demo (string) - organization account name
+    + account: conjur (string) - organization account name
-    + kind: user (string) - kind of the role, for example 'user' or 'host'.
+    + kind: group (string) - kind of the role, for example 'user' or 'host'.
 If the role is not specified, the currently authenticated role is used.
-    + id: alice (string) - ID of the role.
+    + id: ops (string) - ID of the role.
 If the role is not specified, the current authenticated role is used.
-    + resource_id: food:bacon (string) - the kind and ID of the resource, joined by a colon
+    + resource_id: variable:dev/mongo/password (string) - the kind and ID of the resource, joined by a colon
-    + privilege: fry (string) - name of the desired privilege, for example 'execute' or 'update'
+    + privilege: execute (string) - name of the desired privilege, for example 'execute' or 'update'

 + Request
     :[conjur_auth_header_code](partials/conjur_auth_header_code.md)